 GERMANY'S WORLD CUP 2026 PREDICTED XI

-Captain Joshua Kimmich has played in midfield at club level with Bundesliga champions Bayern Munich, but he is a regular at right-back under Nagelsmann, while Leipzig’s David Raum is the most likely candidate to begin as Germany’s first-choice left-back.
+Despite Neuer's return, Joshua Kimmich will continue as national team captain.
+The Bayern star has played in midfield at club level with the Bundesliga champions, but he is a regular at right-back under Nagelsmann, while Leipzig’s David Raum and Eintracht Frankfurt's Nathaniel Brown are set to battle for a start at left-back.

 Real Madrid’s Antonio Rudiger has suffered with fitness issues throughout this season, so Jonathan Tah and in-demand Nico Schlotterbeck are expected to form a centre-back partnership in a four-man defence.